Are solar panels worth it?

-Uncle Sam Chips In With Solar Tax Credits Until 2022
+Uncle Sam Chips In With Solar Tax Credits (for a limited time)

 To promote clean energy, the federal government offers an income tax credit equal to 26 percent of the total installed cost of the solar power system if installed by Dec.
 31, 2022.

 In 2024 the ITC is eliminated to zero for residential installations and to ten percent indefinitely for businesses.

-Unless for some reason you want to pay 22 to 26 percent more, you need to have your solar energy system installed and operating before December 31, 2021.
+Unless for some reason you want to pay 26 percent more, you need to have your solar energy system installed and operating before December 31, 2022.

 Electricity Rate Inflation Protection

 Solar energy systems provide you with protection from the rising costs of utility company electricity.

 For every kilowatt-hour you don’t buy from the utility company, you are saving it from decades of future rate increases.
 That savings can add up to tens of thousands of dollars over time.